larsha/bolaget.io/README.md

 This API has nothing to do with Systembolaget, this app consumes a large XML API from Systembolaget and transforms it into a REST JSON API.
 More info can be found here: http://www.systembolaget.se/api

 **Versions**
+Please have a look at `CHANGELOG.md` for more information.
+Otherwise this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

 --
 | Version       | Url                   |
 | ------------- |:---------------------:|
 | `v1`          | https://bolaget.io/v1 |

-_All resources will be available without versioning in the url and be an alias for the latest API version._
+_All resources will be available without versioning in the url and be an alias to the latest API version._

 **Products**
 ---